Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion

-In our work, we propose a two-stage training framework with carefully designed curriculum domain expansion and training sample selection that can lead to much more non-conservative ROA estimation inspired by Zubov theorem~\citep{zubov1961methods,liu2025physics, kang2023data,meng2024zubov},which provides a characterization of the true ROA with some PDE.
-During the first stage, we propose a Zubov-inspired training data sampling strategy by combining points from inside and outside of the current ROA estimation to better guide the learning.
+In our work, we propose a two-stage training framework with carefully designed curriculum domain expansion and training sample selection that can yield significantly less conservative ROA estimation inspired by Zubov theorem~\citep{zubov1961methods,liu2025physics, kang2023data,meng2024zubov}, which provides a characterization of the true ROA with a PDE.
+During the first stage, we propose a Zubov-inspired training data sampling strategy by combining points from both inside and outside of the current ROA estimation to better guide the learning.
 Moreover, we eliminate the conservativeness introduced by the training domain by dynamically expanding it using trajectory information.
-This stage can provide us an almost working controller and Lyapunov function that we can refine upon.
+This stage can provide us an almost-working controller and Lyapunov function that we can refine upon.
 The second stage then involves counterexample-guided learning (CEGIS) to eliminate all the counterexamples inside the ROA estimation and thus obtain a verifiable Lyapunov certificate.
-As a by-product, our training also fully utilizes the physics-informed Zubov loss and can eliminate the conservatism introduced by the inner approximation nature of the normal Lyapunov function.
-As we shall demonstrate in our numerical experiments, our approach can robustly produce a controller with a significantly larger ROA compared to previous state-of-the-art approaches in all the benchmarks with various control input limits.
+Importantly, our training also fully utilizes the physics-informed Zubov loss and can eliminate the conservatism introduced by the inner approximation nature of the normal Lyapunov function.
+As we shall demonstrate in our numerical experiments, our approach can robustly produce controllers with significantly larger ROAs compared to previous state-of-the-art approaches in all the benchmarks with various control input limits.